Ground source heat pumps

 The Boiler Upgrade Scheme

-The government recognises that ground source heat pumps play an important role in reducing carbon emissions from the UK’s homes.
+The government recognises that ground-source heat pumps play an important role in reducing carbon emissions from the UK’s homes.
 Therefore, ground source heat pump grants have been included in the Boiler Upgrade Scheme.

-The Boiler Upgrade Scheme offers an upfront voucher of £6000 towards the installation of a ground source heat pump, helping to reduce the overall cost.
+The Boiler Upgrade Scheme offers an upfront voucher of £7,500 towards the installation of a ground source heat pump, helping to reduce the overall cost.

-As the name suggests, the scheme is aimed at existing properties, encouraging the switch from fossil fuel boilers to low carbon heat pumps.
+As the name suggests, the scheme is aimed at existing properties, encouraging the switch from fossil fuel boilers to low-carbon heat pumps.

 Learn more on how you can save